 In some cases, an individual is not eligible for any relief due to a previous criminal conviction.
 These cases require special attention and skill that only an attorney that practices both immigration law and criminal law can provide.
 An Oak Brook deportation defense attorney should carefully review the criminal court record to see whether the criminal case can be amended or vacated for legal reasons.

 There may be other forms of relief and defenses that apply to your particular case.
 Therefore, assessing your situation with a competent and experienced Oak Brook deportation defense lawyer today can help in the fight against deportation.

-To discuss your case with a qualified attorney, call today for more information.
+To discuss your case with a qualified attorney, contact us today for more information.
 An attorney can sit with you and thoroughly assess your case so you can confidently take your next steps.